-During the Year, as the COVID-19 pandemic (the "Pandemic ") in various countries gradually stabilized and government restrictions eased, the previous surge in demand for personal computers ("PC") brought by remote working and online classroom have been digested.
-Also, the fluctuation of material prices, the continual increase in staff costs, the shortage in the supply of semiconductors, and the continuing increase in competition in the market all put pressure to the operations of the Group.
+During the Year, as the government restrictions of COVID-19 pandemic (the "Pandemic") in various countries already eased, the previous surge in demand for personal computers ("PC") brought by remote working and online classroom have been digested.
+Also, the global inflation surge, the increase in staff costs, the continual fluctuation of material prices due to the instability of supply chain, the shortage in the supply of semiconductors, and the continuing increase in competition in the market had all negatively impacted the operations of the Group.
+The consumer market and the global shipment volume of notebook were still being negatively impacted during the Year.

-To combat these problems, during the Year, the Group reviewed our initiatives to maintain a healthy operational cashflow and reformed the management team and organisational structure to increase the operational efficiency.
-However, during the operation restructuring, the Group's sales orders and production yield were negatively impacted by internal and external challenges.
-As a result, the Group's sales declined even though the gross loss improved when compared to last year.
+To combat these problems, in last year, the Group reviewed our initiatives to maintain a healthy operational cashflow and had reformed the management team and organisational structure to increase the operational efficiency and to achieve a healthy operational cashflow.
+Such operation restructuring continued during the Year.
+However, the Group's sales orders and production yield were negatively impacted by the aforesaid external unfavorable challenges.
+As a result, the Group's sales for the Year declined when compared to last year.
 Nevertheless, the Group strongly believes that all these taken measures are on the right track to improve the Group's future performance.